The benefits to you for transferring your idea

 Information on how to apply for Otago Innovation's Proof of Concept Grant competition

 The video series below has been prepared to give you insight into the world of technology transfer.
 Listen to three University of Otago staff members talk about their experience of how they prepared to get investment into their research idea.

-Dr Gavin Clark, Director of the Research and Enterprise Office talks about an incident he experienced early in his career with a Senior Academic and discovered that it's not true that you can give away your work and expect the world to benefit (duration 95s).
+Dr Gavin Clark, former Director of the Research and Enterprise Office talks about an incident he experienced early in his career with a Senior Academic and discovered that it's not true that you can give away your work and expect the world to benefit (duration 95s).

 Professor Stephen Duffull shares his commercialisation experience with Otago Innovation.
 Having been the Dean of the School of Pharmacy amongst other roles, Professor Duffull talks about his Simpharm Health Simulation product and the pathway it took him to get a licence deal (duration 65s).